ClojureBridge/community-docs/docs/web-applications/hiccup.md

   - [Hoplon](http://hoplon.io/)
   - etc.

-Among them, this document picks up the most commonly used, simple tool, Hiccup.
+This document focuses on Hiccup, which is simple and commonly used.

 <br/><br/>

 #### Project setup

-Since Hiccup is not included in Clojure, we need to get a Hiccup library first.
+Since Hiccup is not included in Clojure, we need to get the Hiccup library first.
-We do this by three steps below:
+We do this by following the three steps below:

-  1. create Clojure project
+  1. Create a Clojure project

      ```
      lein new hello-hiccup
      ```

-  2. add Hiccup to dependencies to project.clj
+  2. Add Hiccup to dependencies to project.clj

       - `cd hello-hiccup`
-      - open project.clj with your favorit editor
+      - open project.clj with your favorite editor
-      - add [hiccup "1.0.5"] to dependencies<br/><br/>
+      - add [hiccup "1.0.5"] to the dependencies<br/><br/>

       The project.clj will look like below:

       {% gist 9358960 %}

-  3. start repl (this triggers to download Hiccup archive)
+  3. Start repl (this triggers to download Hiccup archive)

       ```
       lein repl